Key Takeaways

 Skip This

-- Don't think night mode = free pass to scroll until midnight
+- Don't treat Night Shift as a free pass to scroll until midnight—it changes almost nothing

 If You Still Want Blue Blockers